sbordelais-dev/citizeng/README.md

 # citizeng
-A turnkey username-password framework to create an systematically-authenticated HTTP-server.
+A turnkey username-password framework to create a systematically-authenticated HTTP-server.
 ## Purpose
 This project provides a parent HTTP-server class users can derive from to build authenticated Web services.
 It is supposed to be used on a **small** and **local network**.
 A particular attention is paid to ensure it can run easily on small devices (more particularly on a [Raspberry pi](https://www.raspberrypi.org/) system).
 ## Features